markatots/qMaruPL/README.md

 Anyway, I beleave that we want to minimize that situation.

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Arranging dimensions verticaly will be available.
+Although I've understand that dealing with the hypercube consisting of two dimensions is very very tough, I would try someday.
+I'm going to write description in Japanese.

 # Copyright
 Copyright ©2021 OTSUKA CORPORATION